-- 1. Disconnect ALL power before/during evacuation. - 2.
-Connect the vacuum pump to the 1⁄2" service valves on the oil separator and on the liquid line. - 3.
+- 1. Disconnect ALL power before/during evacuation. - Connect the vacuum pump to the 5/8 " flare connection on the bottom of the evaporator and/or condenser. - 3.
 To remove all of the moisture from the system and to insure a leak free unit, pull the system down below 500 microns. - 4.
 After the unit is evacuated, perform a standing rise test for at least an hour.
 The pressure should not rise more than 150 microns.
 If the pressures rises more than 150 microns, either a leak is present or moisture still in the system.